philippe44/squeezelite-esp32/README.md

+TODO
+- when IP changes, best is to reboot at this point

 MOST IMPORTANT: create the right default config file
 - make defconfig
 Then adapt the config file to your wifi/BT/I2C device (can alos be done on the command line)